 If you experience a technical hitch which prevents you from participating in your appointment via Zoom, please contact me by telephone so that we can discuss alternatives or rescheduling.
 I will contact you by telephone should I experience a technical hitch.

-I aim to meet the highest standards with regards to handling your data.
-However, if you have a complaint about how I handle your personal data please do not hesitate to get in touch with me by email at firstname.lastname@example.org.
+I aim to meet the highest standards with regard to handling your data.
+However, if you have a complaint about how I handle your personal data, please do not hesitate to get in touch with me by email at email@example.com.

 9. Third Party Applications